gsudre/lab_notes/208-WNH_DGE_traditional_covariates.md

 }
 ```

+I'll go with WG18 (the one without population PCs).
+The ACC results are quite
+similar though, but I have 1, 5, and 3 for WG17, and 1 and 5 for WG18.
+I don't
+want to introduce dev3 here.
+Also, it makes more sense to me to not run the
+population PCs in the formula, if we're just looking at WNH.

+Both Caudate results have dev1 only.
+That's all protein_coding, BTW.
+The great ACC GO results are there in both, though.

 Then, for MAGMA we'll need to reconstruct the file, as we only need the WNH
 samples for LD: